-Including one-time items, the company reported net income of 13 cents per share in the reported quarter compared with 8 cents in the prior-year quarter.
+Including one-time items, the company reported net income of 53 cents per share in the fiscal second quarter compared with the prior-year quarter’s 13 cents.

-Net sales of $1,403 million for the reported quarter rose 33% year over year as a result of execution of various strategic growth initiatives and favorable market conditions.
-However, the reported figure fell short of the Zacks Consensus Estimate of $1,463 million.
+Net sales for the reported quarter declined 4.4% year over year to $1.34 billion.
+However, the reported figure missed the Zacks Consensus Estimate of $1.39 billion.

 Commercial Metals Company Price, Consensus and EPS Surprise

 Commercial Metals Company price-consensus-eps-surprise-chart | Commercial Metals Company Quote

 The Americas Recycling segment reported net sales of $248 million in the fiscal second quarter compared with the $287 million recorded in the prior-year quarter.
 Adjusted EBITDA came in at $5,754 million, down 43.3% from the year-ago quarter.